Garage doors are considered by most home owners as a necessary part of the home and they are given no further thought.

 Are they all secure?

-It may be out of alignment which again could be a safety issue.
+If the door jerks or grabs as it moves it be out of alignment which again could be a safety issue.

 Older doors with springs and cables that run parallel to the track should have a safety wire through them to prevent injury when they fail.

-Children are involved in a high percentage of door injuries.
 If you are unsure, get a specialist to check out your door.

 Leave a Reply